Sayyfz/Contacts-App/README.md

-# Contacts

-This repo is a code-along with the in-course project in the React Nanodegree program.

-Most of the commits in this repository correspond to videos in the program.
+#Project Brief

+This is a contact management app.
+You should be able to add, delete or search contacts using the API server.

 ## Project Setup